chelyfern/PlantsvsZombies/README.md

 # PlantsvsZombies
-A recreated "Plants vs. Zombies" single player game implemented using an FPGA and verilog code.
+This work is a recreated "Plants vs. Zombies" single-player game implemented using an FPGA and Verilog code.
+A 5x5 “grid” lawn and a plant selection navigation bar are available in the game; upon start-up, the player will be presented with an empty lawn.
+By clicking the center button of the FPGA board, the user can indicate that they wish to select either a Pea Shooter, a Sunflower, or a Walnut to place on the grid, selecting this position using the board's switches.
+The game's objective is to smartly place Peas, Walnuts, and Sunflowers to kill all zombies entering the lawn.
+However, if any of the zombies reach the end of the lawn, the user loses.